nsk126/Render-Device-Attitude/README.md

 # Render Orientation

-This is a tool i built to render 3D orientation of a IMU device that sents attitude and heading readings through a serial port.
+This is a tool I built to render 3D orientation of a IMU device that sends attitude and heading readings through a serial port.

 ## Depndencies